5-string - 6-string - 4-string

 What about Chinese Short-Scale Banjos?Like any other kind of banjo, you can get a cheaper banjo if you get a Chinese-built banjo online.
 There are a few in the $200 range that can be made playable.
 But if you aren't a longtime banjo owner or instrument technician, you may have to pay someone else $100 or more to make it playable, and that brings it a lot closer to the price of a Deering.
 In fact, one Chinese-made short-scale banjo that is fairly popular is only a few dollars less than the Deering Parlor banjo.
 And, unlike the Deering, it is not playable "out of the box."
 I haven't personally tested any Chinese-built short-scale banjos.
 However, I have tested most of the full-length banjos by those manufacturers, and I know that buying them is not for beginners.
 I include the Trinity River Drifter A-scale banjo in the chart below because it's more likely to be useful than many of its under-$300 peers.
 At $200ish online, you're actually paying more than you would for Trinity River's full-length starter banjos, but that's because it's relatively new.

 A slight step up from the average Chinese Short-Scale banjo is the Gold Tone Cripple Creek 50 TR.
 They are made in China, but according to Gold Tone, someone in the United States inspects each one before it goes to the store.
 Reviewers seem to agree that, unlike the Gold Tone Plucky, they tend to arrive more-or-less playable, and very few arrive with manufacturing defects, so that must be true.
 Like the GoodTime Parlor, the Gold Tone leaves off the resonator.
-Most folks using any of these as travel banjos would pull the resonator off anyway (I always do).
+Most folks using any of these as travel banjos would pull the resonator off anyway (I always do for travel banjos).
 My primary reservation is that they are currently only about 15% cheaper than the standout American-made leader of this category.

 If you have short arms or a very talented child and would like a Bluegrass-capable banjo in this category, the Gold Tone CC-Traveler (not the 50 TR, which some vendors also call "Traveler") may be worth investigating.
 I have tested one of these, set it up, and tested it again.
 It costs more than the Deering Parlor, and the tone ring and resonator add weight and bulk that diminish its usefulness as a travel banjo.
 But once it's properly set up, it is a nice banjo with a very sweet tone.
 With steel fingerpicks it would be loud enough to compete in most Bluegrass ensembles (the only one on this page for which I would make that claim).